DevX-77/pufferpanel-installer/README.md

-# Notice: its uncompleted due to im busy
+# Notice: its uncompleted due to im remaking whole script
 # PufferPanel and Ngrok Auto-Installer for Linux x86 VPS

 ## Overview